vikasdil/readme/README.md

 ![Plot_lineGraph](Images/linegraph.jpg)
-In the third graph which is a bar graph in which we are comapring cases of various countries.
+In the third graph which is a bar graph in which we are comparing cases of various countries.
 Here we are comparing on basis of three parameters which are active cases, confirmed cases and death.
 We initialize the three variables and then we are adding values to those variables and lastly we are appending the final values to the list.
 Save fig command helps to save image in the directory of the jupyter notebook.